Uniform-in-Submodel Bounds for Linear Regression in a Model Free Framework: Deterministic Results for Linear Regression

 Therefore, assuming $\RIP(k, \Sigma_1 - \Sigma_2) \le \Lambda(k; \Sigma_2)/2$, it follows that for all $M\in\mathcal{M}(k)$,

-This is a more precise result than informed by Theorem~\ref{thm:L2UniformConsis} since here we characterize the estimation error exactly up to a factor of 2.
-Also, note that in case of $\hat{\beta}_{n,M}$ and $\beta_{n,M}$ the upper and lower bounds here are Euclidean norms of averages of random vectors.
+This is a more precise result than informed by Theorem~\ref{thm:L2UniformConsis} because here we characterize the estimation error exactly up to a factor of 2.
+Also, note that in case of the least squares estimator and target, $\hat{\beta}_{n,M}$ and $\beta_{n,M}$, the upper and lower bounds here are Euclidean norms of averages of random vectors.
 Dealing with linear functionals like averages is much simpler than dealing with non-linear functionals such as $\hat{\beta}_{n,M}$.

-If $\RIP(k, \Sigma_1 - \Sigma_2)$ is converging to zero, then the right hand side of bound~\eqref{eq:FirstPartLinearRep} is of smaller order than both the terms appearing on the left hand side (which are the same as those appearing in~\eqref{eq:ImprovedL2}). \end{rem} \begin{rem}\,(Alternative to $\RIP$) A careful inspection of the proof of Theorem~\ref{thm:UniformLinearRep} and Theorem~\ref{thm:L2UniformConsis} reveals that the bounds can be written in terms of
+If $\RIP(k, \Sigma_1 - \Sigma_2)$ converges to zero, then the right hand side of bound~\eqref{eq:FirstPartLinearRep} is of smaller order than both the terms appearing on the left hand side (which are the same as those appearing in~\eqref{eq:ImprovedL2}).
+This means that the linear representation error is of strictly smaller order than the estimator error simultaneously over all $M\in \mathcal{M}(k)$. \end{rem} \begin{rem}\,(Alternative to $\RIP$) A careful inspection of the proof of Theorem~\ref{thm:UniformLinearRep} and Theorem~\ref{thm:L2UniformConsis} reveals that the bounds can be written in terms of